turboapps/docs/deploying/to_the_hub/deploy_to_hub.md

 #### Sync Device

-The **Sync Device** feature on the Turbo.net Hub provides the ability to deploy applications directly to your desktop in two simple steps:
+The **Sync Device** feature on the Turbo.net Hub provides the ability to deploy applications directly to your desktop from the Hub in two simple steps:

 1.)
 Add the applications you want
 2.)
 Sync to your device